driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 ---

-# Best practices
+# Custom Widget Best practices

-- Building custom UI
+How to build a custom UI for a widget?

   - Use viewModels to render custom UI
+  - Use your framework + CSS library of choice

 ---